What do I do?

 Currently I am training to upgrade from list 5 (judging up to BD & BE Novice dressage), to list 4 (judging Elementary).
 Much as I enjoy judging the expenses we get are never going to keep the wolf from the door, so I teach/coach as well.

-I am a BHS Level 3 Complete Coach ( used to be BHSAI) and I hold the level 4 (Intermediate) stable managers certificate.
+I am a BHS Level 3 Complete Coach (used to be known as BHSAI) and I hold the level 4 (Intermediate) stable managers certificate.

 I am proud to be a BHS Accredited Professional Coach, which means I am CRB checked, 1st aid trained and fully insured.